emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 authentication method fails, the server may attempt to authenticate the peer with a different method (EAP or password).

-If a particular authentication method succeeds, the server SHOULD NOT attempt a subsequent authentication method.
+If a particular authentication method succeeds, the server MUST NOT attempt a subsequent authentication method for the same Identity-Type.
 For example, if a user is authenticated via an inner method of EAP-TLS, there is no benefit to also requesting additional authentication via a different EAP method, or via a password.